AndrewRadev/waiting-on-rails/README.md

 ## TODO

-- Add a "ding!" at the end
-- Support different webservers
+- Write a proper README && deploy!

 Maybe later:
   - Implement continuing from a point